The Adoption Process

 If, after the home visit, both parties are happy to proceed then it is up to us to find a potential dog for you based our chat and home visit information.

-Once we think we have found a suitable dog for you we will contact you.
+Once we think we have found a suitable dog for you we will contact you to arrange a meeting.

 We have dogs in various locations throughout Aberdeenshire, Moray, and Central Scotland.
 You are able to have more than one meeting to ensure we have found the right dog for you, and sleepovers can be arranged.